jaredtritz/jsonsails-readthedocs/source/scripting/module_js.rst

 Logging
 ^^^^^^^

-There is a seperate table in the database called the ELog table, for logging events, and the interface for pushing data into that table is the same as the Google Analytics interface except that the JSonSails table allows for more information to be pushed, like the user id, and an extra json field.
+There is a separate table in the database called the ELog table, for logging events, and the interface for pushing data into that table is the same as the Google Analytics interface except that the JSonSails table allows for more information to be pushed, like the user id, and an extra json field.